a-sit/oidc_ida_login/README.md

     //                      at user login.
 This may lead to security issues.
 Use with care.
     //                      This will only be effective if oidc_login_update_avatar is enabled.
     //   * is_admin:     If this value is truthy, the user is added to the admin group (optional)
-    //   * birthdate:    Since attribute birthdate is supported with NC30, this attribute can be addressed also via OIDC Login.
+    //   * birthdate:    Since attribute 'birthdate' is supported from NC version 30 onwards, this attribute
+    //                   can be addressed also via OIDC Login.
     //
     // The attributes in the OIDC response are flattened by adding the nested
     // array key as the prefix and an underscore.
 Thus,